NERC Fundamentals and Compliance

 - NERC compliance in practice

-- How to build, communicate and demonstrate a “culture of compliance”
+- Define “culture of compliance” and strategies to build, communicate and demonstrate a culture of compliance, as mandated by NERC

-- Discuss the settlement process after a violation has been found
+- Discuss the settlement process that occurs after a violation has been found

 - Recognize how NERC compliance fits with other enterprise compliance needs and risk management

 - Demonstrating a culture of compliance to auditors